reframe-hpc/reframe/docs/config_reference.rst

       ``%(check_valid_prog_environs)s``, The value of the :attr:`~reframe.core.pipeline.RegressionTest.valid_prog_environs` attribute.
       ``%(check_valid_systems)s``, The value of the :attr:`~reframe.core.pipeline.RegressionTest.valid_systems` attribute.
       ``%(check_variables)s``, DEPRECATED: Please use ``%(check_env_vars)s`` instead.
+      ``%(hostname)s``, The hostname where ReFrame runs.
       ``%(osuser)s``, The name of the OS user running ReFrame.
       ``%(osgroup)s``, The name of the OS group running ReFrame.
       ``%(version)s``, The ReFrame version.

    ReFrame allows you to log any test variable, parameter or property if they are marked as "loggable".
-   The log record attribute will have the form ``%(check_NAME)s`` where ``NAME`` is the variable name, the parameter name or the property name that is marked as loggable.
+   The log record placeholder will have the form ``%(check_NAME)s`` where ``NAME`` is the variable name, the parameter name or the property name that is marked as loggable.

-   There is also the special ``%(check_#ALL)s`` format specifier which expands to all the loggable test attributes.
+   There is also the special ``%(check_#ALL)s`` format placeholder which expands to all the loggable test attributes.
-   These include all the above specifiers and any additional loggable variables or parameters defined by the test.
+   These include all the above placeholders and any additional loggable variables or parameters defined by the test.
-   On expanding this specifier, ReFrame will try to guess the delimiter to use for separating the different attributes based on the existing format.
+   On expanding this placeholder, ReFrame will try to guess the delimiter to use for separating the different attributes based on the existing format.
    If it cannot guess it, it will default to ``|``.

    Since this can lead to very long records, you may consider using it with the :attr:`~logging.handlers_perflog..filelog..ignore_keys` parameter to filter out some attributes that are not of interest.